ministryofjustice/ds-auth-omniauth/README.md

 ## Usage

+### Register provider

 Tell OmniAuth about this provider.
 For a Rails app, your `config/initializers/omniauth.rb` file should look like this:

 ```ruby
 Rails.application.config.middleware.use OmniAuth::Builder do